Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 **Note:** Before running a command, make sure that all of the files in the project contain Unix style line endings.

-- Open CygWin and change the directory to the project folder.
+- Open Cygwin and change the directory to the project folder.
 - Execute the following: `export ISO_URL= #`

 **Note:** The value must point either to the URL with the CentOS ISO image, or to the location on the disk (escape backslashes with a backslash).